vtexdocs/help-center-content/docs/tutorials/en/how-promotion-competition-works.md

 4. Buy Together (not a regular promotion)
 5. Percentage shipping
 6. Nominal shipping
-7. Giveaway
+7. Gift
 8. Formula

 ### Sorting by discount amount

 Promotions of the same type applied to the cart are compared by their discount amount.
 At this point, the Promotions module always tries to apply the most advantageous promotion for the buyer.

-For giveaway promotions, the sorting is by the highest number of giveaways granted by the promotion.
+For gift promotions, the sorting is by the highest number of gifts granted by the promotion.

 Example: